-If you are struggling to pay your water bill and you do not have a water meter, you may be able to save money on your bill by switching to a water meter.
+You may be able to save money on your bill by switching to a water meter.
+Having a meter installed will also allow you to see the effect of actions you take to use less water, which benefits the environment and helps address water scarcity.
 Household customers in England and Wales can choose to have a meter fitted in their homes free of charge.

 You may save money if you switch to a water meter.
-The amount you may save depends on:
+This depends on:

 - how much you pay now